-Further details about recent Honours student projects, including areas of sexual health and Indigenous health can be found here.

-The Honours program at the Department of General Practice involves two subjects of Advanced Coursework and a Research Project.

-The Advanced Coursework subjects consist of classes to provide the student with:

-**Copy 2:** Further details about past Honours student projects can be found here.
+Further details about past Honours student projects can be found here.

 The Honours program at the Department of General Practice involves two subjects of Advanced Coursework and a Research Project.

 The Advanced Coursework subjects consist of classes to provide the student with: